top of page

 An inventory loan is a form of financing where inventory serves as the primary collateral.
 These loans are most commonly used by distributors, wholesalers, importers, and certain e-commerce businesses.

-Lenders typically focus on several concerns:
+Lenders typically focus on several factors:

 • Valuation swings: Demand, seasonality, and pricing pressure.